My Mom’s Vietnamese Peanut Sauce (5 minute recipe!)

 - Peanut butter – Adds nuttiness to the sauce.
 I used creamy peanut butter for my sauce, but you can also use chunky peanut butter.

 - Water – Helps make the hoisin flavor more mild.
 Without water, the sauce is inedible because the hoisin flavor is so strong.
+Feel free to add more water if you feel like the sauce needs to be more watery or less if you feel it needs to be thicker and/or the hoisin flavor strong.

 - Corn starch – Helps to thicken up the sauce!
 Substitute corn starch with tapioca starch.